EU may fast-track sale of drug remdesivir as treatment for Covid-19

 Demand for remdesivir has been growing as there are currently no approved treatments or vaccines for Covid-19, the respiratory illness caused by the new coronavirus.

-An EU conditional marketing authorisation allows a drug to be sold for a year in the 27-nation bloc before all necessary data are available on its efficacy and side effects.
+An EU conditional marketing authorisation allows a drug to be sold for a year in the 27-nation bloc before all necessary data is available on its efficacy and side effects.

 The European Medicines Agency ( EMA) has already recommended the compassionate use of remdesivir, which allows a drug to be administered to patients even before its sale has been authorised.

-EMA’s recommendation on compassionate use matched an emergency authorisation granted by the US food and drug administration (FDA) earlier in May, after Gilead provided data showing the drug had helped Covid-19 patients.
+The EMA’s recommendation on compassionate use matched an emergency authorisation granted by the US Food and Drug Administration (FDA) earlier in May, after Gilead provided data showing the drug had helped Covid-19 patients.

 But the EU is now moving rapidly to the next step in the authorisation procedure.